 Many of the posters appeared on busy streets, easily visible to pedestrians as well as to passing traffic, and were predominant particularly in poor areas of Addis, where many impoverished kids would see them clearly.
 Many were in areas where young children could be seen selling cigarettes on the streetside, or where homeless street children (there are well over 100,000 of them in Ethiopia) beg for money and use some of it to buy cigarettes.

 Some shop owners told me that the posters were just “put there” overnight.
 Some were made of paper and were pasted onto their shop fronts without them knowing, they said.
 But most were made of strong plastic, designed to survive for years and advertise British American Tobacco’s addictive and health-destroying products to Ethiopians.

-Following the appearance of the posters, shopkeepers were given “special” plastic dispensers elegantly inscribed with the Rothmans logo, complete with packs of Rothmans cigarettes ready to sell.
+Following the appearance of the posters, shopkeepers were given “special” plastic dispensers that were elegantly inscribed with the Rothmans logo, complete with packs of Rothmans cigarettes ready to sell.

 One storekeeper thought the Rothmans posters and cigarettes were illicit forgeries, whereas another believed they were “smuggled” in from Kenya.
 I later learned that neither of these suppositions was correct, but that the Ethiopian government had authorized British American Tobacco (BAT) executives to put those illegal posters up on poor storefronts in Addis Ababa, even though both of them knew that advertising cigarettes was against Ethiopian law.

 Indeed, British American Tobacco ignored all of my attempts to contact them through their web site about these posters.